Your Credit Rating

 The range of scores for each CBS is given below.

 Not all ICB Members request a CBS from ICB.
 If a CBS is not present for an enquiry on your report, it is because the Member who made the enquiry did not request a CBS, the loan(s) has been opened very recently, or there has been no activity on the loan(s) for some time.

-* Note: A score value of 50 is automatically returned for an Account Holder with an account that has been 3 months (or more) in arrears during the preceding 3 months.
+* Note: A score value of 50 is automatically returned for an Account Holder with an account that is 3 months (or more) in arrears (ICB CRIF 3), or has been 3 months (or more) in arrears during the preceding 3 months (ICB CRIF 2).
 Profile Indicators such as 'W' (Written Off), 'P' (Pending Litigation), etc. also qualify for a score value of 50.

 21. Will a high CBS ensure a successful credit application?

 Not necessarily.
 Even a very high CBS may not ensure a successful credit application in certain circumstances (e.g. borrowing level already considered challenging).

 22. Will a low CBS cause an unsuccessful credit application?